harshp30/YOLOandSSDImageVideoClassifier/README.md

     3. Hard Negative Mining

-        As mentioned above a lot of teh anchor boxes will not conatin any atual objects.
+        As mentioned above a lot of the anchor boxes will not contain any actual objects.
 However, we don't want to get rid of all of those useless anchor boxes.
-Instead using a ratio of `3:1` negative:positive ratio we keep some of the negative (useless) anchor boxes so the algorithm can learn about incorrect detections.
+Instead of using a ratio of `3:1` negative:positive ratio, we keep some of the negative (useless) anchor boxes so the algorithm can learn about incorrect detections.

     4. Data Augmentation